SCRN-VRC/3D-Face-Landmark-in-UnityCG-HLSL/README.md

 ## Setup

 **This is more of a tech demo, not made for actual use.
-Setting this up correctly is a tedious process for a impractical effect.
+Setting this up correctly is a tedious process for an impractical effect.
 If you wish to continue, you'll need to know how to edit shaders.**

 <img src="./Media/blender1.png" height="180"/>

 1. At least two meshes, the face must be a completely separate mesh from the rest of the body.
 No more than 16384 vertices on the face because the blendshapes are baked onto 128 x 128 textures.

 2. Start creating the blendshapes:
+    0. basis ()
     1. blink right
     2. blink left
     3. right brow inner down